-FromSoftware’s finally confirmed the Elden Ring release date which means Xbox, PlayStation, and Windows PC owners are thinking pre-ordering the game.
-While there are some great reasons to buy Elden Ring now, there are some great reasons to put your wallet away and wait.
+The Elden Ring release date is getting closer which means Xbox, PlayStation, and Windows PC owners might want to pre-order the game.
+There are some great reasons to buy Elden Ring right now but, there are also some great reasons to put your wallet away and wait.

 Elden Ring is headed to PlayStation 5, PlayStation 4, Xbox Series X, Xbox Series S, Xbox One, and PC via Steam.
-The game’s current release date is January 21st, 2022 though there’s always a chance it gets pushed back.
+The game’s release date is currently set for February 25th.
+It was originally slated for January.

 The game supports Smart Delivery on Microsoft’s Xbox consoles as well as a free upgrade to the PS5 version for players who purchase the PS4 version of the game.

-Now that we’ve got a gameplay trailer, screenshots, and more information about gameplay, you might be thinking about buying a copy of the game.
+Now that we’ve got hands-on impressions, trailers, screenshots, and an assortment of information about the game’s mechanics, you might be thinking about buying a copy of the highly-anticipated game.

-If you absolutely adore Soulsborne games, pre-ordering Elden Ring is probably a no-brainer.
+If you absolutely love Soulsborne games, pre-ordering Elden Ring is probably a no-brainer.

 If you had a great time with Demon's Souls, Dark Souls, Dark Souls 2, Dark Souls 3, Bloodborne, and/or Sekiro, this game will be right up your alley.